monsoonmaelstrom/book2/book2.md

 “Do all ships avoid it this time of year?”

 “All the smart ones do.
-Most of the ones that don’t end up on the seafloor.”
+Most of the ones that don’t will end up on the seafloor.”

 “But in the summers you can go through?”